 The Armenia adoption program places children who currently live in orphanages.
 Each child’s health and development is closely monitored.
 The children range in age from approximately 7 to 12 years at the time they are matched to a family.
 Younger children with special needs may also be matched through Carolina Adoption Services Armenia adoption program.

 Carolina Adoption Services will work with you to gather the documents needed for your adoption dossier.
 Upon completion, this paperwork will be sent to an attorney in Armenia and translated into Armenian.

-The attorney we work with in Armenia will present your translated dossier to the Prime Minister’s office for approval.
+The attorney we work with in Armenia will present your translated dossier to the Ministry of Justice for approval.
 Once a potential child is identified, you will be invited by the central authority to travel.
-You may choose to hire an independent physician to complete a medical evaluation of your referral; this medical evaluation can be conducted during your first trip.
+You may choose to hire an independent physician to complete a medical evaluation of your child; this medical evaluation can be conducted during your first trip.

-After the Prime Minister’s approval is granted, you take your second trip to Armenia, which will last 3 to 6 weeks.
+After approval is granted by the Ministry of Justice, you take your second trip to Armenia, which will last 3 to 6 weeks.
 On the second trip you will attend court and receive custody of your child.
 There is a 30-day wait following court; however, a petition may be submitted to waive this wait.